 Six cooperating farmers trialed cover crop cocktails alongside single species cover crop plantings and assessed costs and benefits, and identified "pain points" or obstacles to adopting cover crop cocktails.

-In 2017, our primary outcomes were the first season of cover crop cocktail plantings at cooperating farms (See Methods and Results) and an active schedule of outreach events to share information on cover crop cocktails and the ongoing trial (See Education and Outreach).
-These two accomplishments lay the groundwork for success in 2018, when we will draw on the lessons learned in the on-farm trials to promote and host an expanded Cover Crop Cocktail Field Day.
-To avoid the potential for an infinite and unmanageable number of recipes, we decided to focus our efforts on one standard mix and five custom mixes developed with each cooperating farm in the trial.
+In 2017 through 2019, our primary outcomes were two seasons of cover crop cocktail plantings at cooperating farms (See Methods and Results) and an active schedule of outreach events to share information on cover crop cocktails and the ongoing trial (See Education and Outreach).
+These two accomplishments laid the groundwork for 2018, when we drew on the lessons learned in the on-farm trials to promote and host a Cover Crop Cocktail Field Day.
+To avoid the potential for an infinite and unmanageable number of recipes, we decided to focus our efforts on one standard mix and five custom mixes, to highlight how cooperating farms developed a cocktail to address their operation’s specific needs.
 This approach aligns with input from producers who need practical and economically viable options.

 In 2016, the greatest outcome was an increased understanding of the various cover crop species available in Hawaii.
-We’ve spent a lot of time musing about recipes, and feel like there is not a lot of published data that offers definitive seeding rates for mixed cover crop plantings.
+We spent a lot of time musing about recipes, and found a lack of published data offering definitive seeding rates for mixed cover crop plantings.